ramonesaj/elk-stack-project1/README.md

 ![ELK_Diagram.png](Diagrams/ELK_Diagram.png)

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, $

 - (Ansible/elk-playbook.yml)
 - (Ansible/ilebeat-playbook.yml)